Payroll compliance and legislation guide for UK employers

 Payroll also involves personal data, so UK data protection rules apply.
 The Information Commissioner's Office (ICO) expects employers to control access to payroll data and keep it secure.
 Employers should also keep data only as long as needed and have a process for staff data requests.

-Payroll records show what you paid and deducted.
-They should match what you reported to HMRC through RTI, including FPS and EPS.
-They matter during payroll checks and audits, and because payroll data is personal data, records must be stored securely.
+Payroll records show what you paid and what you deducted.
+They should also match what you reported to HMRC through RTI, including FPS and EPS where relevant.
+These records matter during payroll checks and audits.
+They let you review a pay run, trace how a figure was reached and answer questions from HMRC.

 Common payroll compliance mistakes